Colorado Court Records

 What are Colorado Small Claims Cases and Class Action Lawsuits?

 Small claims cases and class action lawsuits are civil legal procedures that involve claims between individuals or between individuals and organizations.
-Small claims cases are filed by one petitioner against an individual or an organization, while class action lawsuits are filed by a class of persons with the same claims.
-In Colorado, small claims cases involve disputes about contracts, landlord/tenant disputes, and money recovery.
+Usually, small claims cases are filed by one petitioner against an individual or an organization, while class action lawsuits are filed by a class of persons with the same claims.
+In Colorado, small claims cases may involve disputes about contracts, landlord/tenant disputes, and money recovery.
 County courts handle small claims cases that involve no more than $25,000.
 District courts handle other civil cases, including class action lawsuits.
 Persons who are 18 years and older or emancipated persons may file small claims and be part of a Colorado class action.

 What is a Class Action Lawsuit in Colorado?